fridge7809/2_database/notes.md

 bplus tree:			    a binary search tree that contains only keys (not kv pairs) where the leaf nodes contain data to be indexed as a linked list
 flush:              write transaction state to persiistent data buffer manager:     manages changes written from memory too disk
+unavoidable:        a functional dependency is unavoidable if it has a superkey on the left hand side
+redundant:          a functional dependency that can be computed from other functional dependencies (with axioms) are redundant

 ``` sql
 SELECT coffeehouse